Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment: Experiments

 \textbf{Predictions Based on Fine-grained knowledge.} To further verify that FineMolTex can utilize the learned fine-grained alignment knowledge for predictions, we utilize Local Interpretable Model-Agnostic Explanation (LIME) \citep{lime}, a well-established tool that can explain the predictions of certain masked motifs based on text tokens.
 By perturbing the input text, LIME observes how the model's predictions change with variations in the input text.
 Then, LIME fits these perturbed texts and the prediction results to an interpretable model such as a linear model.
 This approach allows us to quantify the significance of each text token in predicting the motifs, thereby revealing the fine-grained knowledge learned by FineMolTex.
-The results are shown in Figure~\ref{fig:lime} (with more cases in Appendix~\ref{appendix:lime}), where text tokens with higher interpretive weights are more crucial for predictions, and thus more relevant to the masked motifs.
-Specifically, the word with the highest interpretive weights in (1) is ``triazoles'', which directly is to the name of the masked motif.
-In (2), the word ``aniline'' refers to another motif that is very similar to the masked motif, and ``aromatic'' is the property related to the masked motif.
-In (3), the masked motif is a kind of ``organonitrogen''.
+The results are shown in Figure~\ref{fig:lime}, where text tokens with higher interpretive weights are more crucial for predictions, and thus more relevant to the masked motifs.
+Specifically, the word with the highest interpretive weights in (1) is ``heteroarene'', which directly refers to the name of the masked motif.
+In (2), the word ``phenyl'' refers to the masked motif.
+In (3), the masked motif makes the molecule ``bromide''.
 These findings demonstrate that FineMolTex has effectively acquired motif-level knowledge.